ComposableFi/composable/code/parachain/frame/staking-rewards/README.md

 ## Positions

 A position is what a user (or other protocol) gets when stakes amount.
 So that one can get a `share` of rewards and other benefits.
 Positions capture their configuration upon creation based on what the pool makes possible.
 Positions may be updated only on behalf of users.
 In that case, they will capture a new pool configuration if that was changed.

 ### Staking

-Assuming a user has a configuration for `PICA` that allows us to stake for a month, she can `stake` an amount `X` for once month duration with the amount larger than ED.
+Assuming a user has a configuration for `PICA` that allows us to stake for a month, they can `stake` an amount `X` for once month duration with the amount larger than ED.
 The reward multiplier elevates the computed share of the staking pool, the longer you stake, the higher your share.
 Let's say we have a reward multiplier of `0.8` for a `MONTH`, if I stake `X PICA`, my share will become `X * 0.8`.